dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 | `Peripheral` | The chains that are aren't excluded (by the [`--exclude-chains`](/preparing-data/command-line-api/#exclude-chains) flag) but don't have corresponding data (aren't included in the [`--included-chainss`](/preparing-data/command-line-api/#included-chains)). |
 | `Ligand`     | If `Show Ligands` is checked, the ligands (i.e. glycans, small molecules, etc...) in the structure.                                                                                                                                                            |

-For each of these separate compnents, there are options to change the following:
+For each of these separate components, there are options to change the following:

 - ### `Representation`